-A quitclaim deed and a warranty deed both transfer property but do so in different ways.
-A quitclaim deed gives up whatever the grantor’s interest in the property is, which can range from no interest at all to exclusive ownership interest.
-A warranty deed, on the other hand, warrants that the grantor has and is conveying free, clear title to the property.
+A quitclaim deed gives up whatever the grantor’s interest in the property can range from no interest to exclusive ownership interest.
+On the other hand, a warranty deed warrants that the grantor has and is conveying good title, free and clear of any liens and claims.

 It’s important to know that the correct term for this deed is “quitclaim.”
 Though quitclaim deeds are often called “quit claim” or “quick claim” deeds, neither of these spellings is correct.